zhy0216/rts/README.md

 there may be certain features or concepts from TypeScript that are not included in this subset due to its restrictiveness, which aims at reducing complexity and ensuring stronger statically typed codes.

+## Acknowledgments
+- [ts2c](https://github.com/andrei-markeev/ts2c): ts2c's great work in transpiling TypeScript to C offered me practical insight into how to achieve a similar feat with rts.
+- [ts-ast-viewer](https://ts-ast-viewer.com/): ts-ast-viewer is an incredibly helpful tool that visually represents TypeScript or JavaScript code as an AST for better understanding and manipulation.
+- [thinscript](https://github.com/evanw/thinscript): thinscript inspired me, particularly in the design of low-level aspects of the language and exploring the possibilities of a strongly-typed, portable language.